EmbarkStudios/cargo-deny/docs/src/checks/bans/diags.md

 ### `unable-to-check-path`

-An I/O error occured when opening or reading a file from disk.
+An I/O error occurred when opening or reading a file from disk.

 ### `features-enabled`